- Extremely comfy

-My second issue is as I pointed out, heavier wearers have commented that it’s too soft.
+My second issue is that it’s too soft.
 To put a figure on it I’d say if you’re running, avoid 100% ultraboost midsole if you’re over 90kg.

 Towards the end of testing, I did notice that to the left of the sole of my left forefoot (between the 4th and 5th metatarsal for those of you with medical knowledge) I did develop soreness that plagued me for a few days.
 However I’m not 100% sure if it was because my left foot was a little wide for the shoe, the forefoot cushioning was too soft and not stopping enough ground reaction force or if it was the Nike Pegasus I spent 5 hours I at the Royal Adelaide Show before going for a 10km run in the Ultra boosts.

 The one piece stretched web continental rubber outsole feels great!